JonBetts/CM0102-Starter-Kit/README.md

     * **BTeamsIncreaseTo50Players** - Teams that have B teams only have 48 players taken from the database by default.
 This fixes that to the normal 50 players you would get with a reserve team.

+    * **ChairmanAttributes** - The ability to see the attributes of every chairman in the game.
+Please note this doesn't include other non-players like Managing Directors.

     * **DontRejectOffers** - The board/chairman will no longer interfere in your transfers.

     * **EnableSeasonTicketMoneyOnFirstYear** - The original game didn't give you season ticket money in the first season.
 This patch ensures you get season ticket revenue every year, including the first.